by David O’Bryan

 The thing to remember about your form or mandrel is that the surface must have no protruding imperfections, ripples, choke points, or anything else that may hang up the body from releasing.

 The most common bonding agent for these bodies is epoxy.
-A Polyester resin could be used, but it has the undesirable characteristic of setting too quickly, and having a very strong odor (any backyard mechanic will recognize the smell of Bondo).
 The epoxy that gives the best results is one that has a slow cure or set time and is not very thick.
 A 30 minute epoxy is about the quickest I would use.
 Best bet is the ‘finishing epoxy’ type, such as West Systems 105, not a construction epoxy.
 Finishing epoxies typically have a thinner viscosity, a long pot life (working time), and set in 6 to 24 hours.
 You need enough time to mix, apply the epoxy and fabric, and apply any finishing touches before the epoxy starts to gel or set.
 This will take anywhere from 15 to 30 minutes.

 The epoxy will come in two containers.
 The components are mixed in the proper ratio just before application.
 It is handy to have a small scale or some other method to accurately mix the proper ratio, usually 5:1.
 The epoxy is usually mixed in a disposable plastic container with a mixing stick and applied with an epoxy brush.
 The epoxy and mixing accessories are readily available from hobby shops or mail order hobby supply houses.